Beast Mastery Hunter Talents

 Gear + Stats

-Use the tabs below to view talent builds for different types of content.
+Use the tabs below to view talent builds for different situations, including a new recommended build option for 7.2.5.

-This build is focused purely on single target DPS, but can also cleave well in a pinch.
+This build is focused on single target DPS, but can also cleave well in a pinch.

 Tier 1 Talents